Skip to content

 • Step complete

 This runs models and tests together in dependency order.
-Then open the DAG in dbt Cloud and confirm all three staging models appear with green source nodes from raw_streaming.
+Then open the DAG in dbt Cloud and confirm all three staging models appear with green source nodes from streaming.

 Hint: Generating docs